Working with primary schools to enhance outdoor learning

 Why bring a wildlife workshop into the classroom?

-Our wildlife workshops have strong curriculum links – from habitats to hedgehogs, nocturnal wildlife to plants and more in science, but can also support your themed projects, eco-work and learning outside the classroom plans, and provide creative inspiration for your literacy and artistic work.
+Our wildlife workshops have strong curriculum links – from habitats to hedgehogs, nocturnal wildlife to plants, extinction and more in science, but can also support your themed projects, eco-work and learning outside the classroom, providing creative inspiration for your literacy and artistic work.

 Tell me more

-We are also developing a “Friends of the Ospreys” scheme for schools – following the success of our Foulshaw Moss nature reserve in helping these migratory birds to thrive once more in the UK.
-A great way to link your school with Africa via global wildlife.
+We have a “Friends of the Ospreys” scheme for schools – linked to our award-winning nature reserve at Foulshaw Moss and how it helps these migratory birds to thrive once more in the UK.
+A great way to link your school with Europe, Africa and the wider world.

 What is the content of a typical wildlife workshop?